TheyCallMeLuke/NodeJS-projects/Pokemon/README.md

 - Create pokemon and trainers
 - Get all pokemon and trainers
 - Get pokemon and trainers by id
-- Dele pokemon and trainers
+- Delete pokemon and trainers

 ## Tech stack